TristanvanLeeuwen/IP_and_Im_Lectures/what_is.md

 ## Solving an inverse problem

 ### Direct methods
 In some special cases we can derive an explicit expression for (an approximation) of the solution of $K(u) = f$.
 For example, if $K$ represents a quadratic equation in one variable or a system of linear equations.
 In other cases, we may have an explicit expression for the inverse of a slightly modified forward operator, $\widetilde{K}$.
 This modified operator arises when the original inverse problem is ill-posed and is replaced by a modified inverse problem $\widetilde{K}(u) = f$ which is well-posed.
-The hope, in the latter case, is that $\widetilde{K}$ approximates $K$ well for the class of solututions we are looking for.
+The hope, in the latter case, is that $\widetilde{K}$ approximates $K$ well for the class of solutions we are looking for.

 ````{admonition} Example: *Inverting a rank-deficient matrix.*
 Consider the matrix